 So, we need to install the VirtualBox Extension Pack matching with our VirtualBox installed version.
 Now, on the Downloads web page, search for heading - VirtualBox 6.1.34 Oracle VM VirtualBox Extension Pack.
 The version could be different for you.

-Under it, there would be link mentioning – All Supported Platforms.
-Click on it to download – Oracle_VM_VirtualBox_Extension_Pack-6.1.34.vbox-extpack
+Under it, there would be web address mentioning - All Supported Platforms.
+Click on it to download - Oracle_VM_VirtualBox_Extension_Pack-6.1.34.vbox-extpack

 Select the file we have downloaded - Oracle_VM_VirtualBox_Extension_Pack-6.1.34.vbox-extpack.
 It would prompt us for installation.
 After clicking on Install button, read the License text and if you are agree then - click on Agree button.
 Provide the superuser password.